KwatME/kwat/posts/Medicine/Exam/Progress Exam/index.md

 Summarize the patient's last 24 hours.
 Plan the patient's next 24 hours.

+1. Visit a patient to check if available.
+2. Review chart to identify:
+- Cause
+- Problems
+- Relevant data
+- Plan
+3. Interview and exam the patient.
+4. Write progress report.

 ## ID

 The patient is a AGE year old SEX with history of RELEVANTPASTMEDICALHISTORY, who has been cared for CHIEFCOMPLAIN since ENCOUNTERTIME.